HABITAT LEARNING LAB:

 Shelter:

-Vegetation, leaf litter, and dead plants will provide shelter from bad weather as well as predators.
+Vegetation, leaf litter, and dead plants will provide shelter from inclement weather as well as predators.

 Places to Raise Young: